 We'll be seeking to modernise the agreement in line with more recent trade policy thinking, as well as to further improve market access to ASEAN countries for our exporters.
 These negotiations will be important to ensure that the free trade agreement remains relevant and is facilitating trade in the region.
 We also want to ensure that AANZFTA will contribute towards achieving the government’s economic diversification goals.

-The upgrade will focus on the following key trading areas:
+The parties have agreed the upgrade will focus on the following key trading areas:

 - Rules of origin